 When the MPTCP functionality and/or MPQUIC functionality is enabled for the MA PDU Session:

-- any QoS rules or PDRs that apply to the MA PDU Session IP address/prefix and port also apply (a) to the MPTCP "link-specific multipath" addresses/prefixes and ports used by the UE to establish MPTCP subflows over 3GPP and non-3GPP accesses , and (b) to the "MPQUIC link-specific multipath" addresses and ports used by the UE to transmit UDP flows over 3GPP and non-3GPP accesses; and
+- any QoS rules or PDRs that apply to the MA PDU Session IP address/prefix and port also apply (a) to the MPTCP "link-specific multipath" addresses/prefixes and ports used by the UE to establish MPTCP subflows over 3GPP and non-3GPP accesses , and (b) to the "MPQUIC link-specific multipath" IP addresses/prefixes and ports used by the UE to transmit IP/UDP flows over 3GPP and non-3GPP accesses; and

-- any QoS rules or PDRs that apply to the IP address/prefix and port of the final destination server in DN also apply (a) to the IP address and port of the MPTCP proxy for corresponding MPTCP subflows that are terminated at the proxy and (b) to the IP address and port of the MPQUIC proxy for corresponding UDP flows that are terminated at the proxy.
+- any QoS rules or PDRs that apply to the IP address/prefix and port of the final destination server in DN also apply (a) to the IP address and port of the MPTCP proxy for corresponding MPTCP subflows that are terminated at the proxy and (b) to the IP address and port of the MPQUIC proxy for corresponding IP/UDP flows that are terminated at the proxy.

+- any QoS rules or PDRs that apply to the source MAC address for the MA PDU Session of Ethernet type also apply to the "MPQUIC link-specific multipath" IP addresses/prefixes and ports used by the UE to transmit Ethernet flows over 3GPP and non-3GPP accesses.

+- any QoS rules or PDRs that apply to the destination MAC address of the server in DN for the MA PDU Session of Ethernet type also apply to the IP address and port of the MPQUIC proxy for corresponding Ethernet flows that are terminated at the proxy.